bnx-knowx/Metacrafers_EVM_intermediate_final_assessment_code/Module2/README.md

 3-> Above repository contains all necessary file to interact with our smartcontract called Assessment.sol.
 I just made some changes for practice.
 Here we are going to change the file contents in (Assessment.sol in contracts folder), (index.js in pages folder) and (deploy.js in scripts folder)

-4-> rename the Assessment.sol file in contracts with MySmartContract.sol name and copy
+4-> rename the Assessment.sol file in contracts with MySmartContract.sol name and copy MySmartContract.sol file contains to that file.

+5-> copy index.js(from this repository) contents to the index.js file in the (pages) folder

+6-> copy deploy.js(from this repository) contents to the deploy.js file in the (scripts) folder

 -> Inside the project directory named (SCM-Starter), in the 1st terminal type: `npm i`